2022-23

 Each day someone will be awarded the Daily Scarf Award.
 This is someone who has stood out in some way, either by the work they have completed, the effort they have put into their work, how they have behaved or how they have treated other people.
 They get to wear our special scarf award badge, receive a certificate and are treated like a VIP the following day!

-Home Learning Spring Term First Half
+Home Learning Summer Term Second Half

-Reading Books
+Reading

 Book Bags and Reading